-While I was in Vegas that weekend, because of what he had done, in a kind of an impromptu fashion on my part, I decided to send him a thank you note to express my appreciation and gratitude for his efforts.
+While I was in Vegas that weekend, because of what he had done, in a kind of an impromptu fashion on my part, I decided to send him a thank you note to express my appreciation and gratitude.
 Without really thinking about it I used Fremont Hotel stationary.
-From that he was able to track me down and make contact because that evening Landaker and I were sitting in one of those infamous all you can eat, cheap (in those days) buffets having dinner when a man stepped up and told me Roselli wanted to see me.
+From that he was able to track me down and make contact because later that evening while Landaker and I were sitting in one of those infamous all you can eat, cheap (in those days) buffets having dinner, a man stepped up to the table and told me Roselli wanted to see me.
 Per the man's request I left with him immediately.
 Roselli and I had a cordial meeting, I thanked him for the help he afforded my stepmother, and we parted ways.

-About two months after that meeting in April 1961 there was another meeting --- actually a series of several meetings that sort of added up to one meeting because they were all connected and interrelated into a single issue --- slot machines.
+About two months after that April 1961 meeting there was another meeting --- actually a series of several meetings that sort of added up to one meeting because they were all connected and interrelated into a single issue --- slot machines.

-Within a couple weeks or so of that race weekend I just happened to catch up with my Stepmother and during general conversation I brought up the fact that I had seen Roselli, telling her one of his henchmen caught up with me at an establishment my stepmother and I had history with outside of Las Vegas called the El Rey Club.
-Actually self-named as a resort by the owner, the El Rey Club was mostly not much more that a casino and brothel in the little speed trap town of Searchlight, Nevada located in stark barren desert land maybe 50 miles south of the strip.
-Right away, brushing aside any potential nostalgic aspects I may of had regarding the El Rey Club, my stepmother got all jacked up and wanted me to go see Roselli again, only on her behalf, as soon as I could.
+Within a few weeks or so of that race weekend I just happened to catch up with my Stepmother and during general conversation I brought up the fact that I had seen Roselli, telling her one of his henchmen caught up with me at an establishment my stepmother and I had history with outside of Las Vegas called the El Rey Club.
+Actually self-named as a resort by the owner, the El Rey Club was mostly not much more that a pint-sized casino and brothel in the little speed trap town of Searchlight, Nevada located in stark barren desert land maybe 50 miles south of the strip.
+Right away, brushing aside any potential nostalgic aspects I may of exemplified in some fashion regarding the El Rey Club, my stepmother began slipping into a near tizzy wanting me to go see Roselli again, only right away on her behalf as soon as I could.
 It seems she had 35 fully operable vintage slot machines hidden away in storage that nobody knew about and wanted me to see if Roselli could market them.

 Although I didn't know the slot machines still existed I remembered them well, even having played them on occasion.
 I had first come across the slots as a young boy when I was playing in the lumber yard where my grandfather worked and stumbled upon them stored away in a back room.
 They had at onetime been in a bar called the Sportsman's Tavern in Big Bear Lake, California, owned by the gravel-voiced western movie sidekick Andy Devine.
 But, as attested to in the quote at the top of this page, they had been stashed away in a backroom of a lumber yard in Big Bear City after word got out his tavern was going to be raided and the machines confiscated.(see)

-Several years later I mentioned I had seen a whole room of slots to my stepmother, telling her they were the ornate highly-polished one arm bandit types just sitting there in a lumber yard collecting dust.
-She got all interested and had me check with my older brother who had been living with my grandparents until my grandfather died and continued to do so with my grandmother until, because of the loss of income due to my grandfather's death, they or my father or both could figure something out.
+My brother had been living with my grandparents until my grandfather died and continued to do so with my grandmother until, because of the loss of income due to my grandfather's death, they or my father or both could figure something out.
 When I caught up with my brother he told me as far as he knew the slots were still there hidden away and nobody very far up the food chain except for my grandfather, who at one time had been a bookkeeper at the lumber yard, knew about them.
-My brother then went on to say the only way to really confirm if the slots were still at the lumberyard was to visit the place on the sly and check it out.
+He then went on to say the only way to really confirm if they were still there was to visit the place and check it out.
 He searched around and eventually found a whole bunch of lumberyard keys that had at onetime belonged to my grandfather.
 So said, my brother was sure at least one of the keys would allow access to where the slots had been stored.
-Not long after that, by simply unlocking a gate and a few doors, in a sort of an unauthorized night time breach of the premises, we confirmed, after dropping down through an access from above, that the machines were still secretly hidden away behind a specially built false wall my grandfather designed and had built in the storeroom looking all the same as they always had.
+Not long after that, by simply unlocking a gate and a few doors, in a sort of an unauthorized night time breach of the premises, we confirmed, after dropping down through an access from above, that the machines were still secretly hidden away behind a specially built false wall my grandfather designed and had built in the storeroom, looking all the same as they always did.

-Since nobody knew the slots existed or who they actually belonged to, as soon as my stepmother could put it into motion, in her own inimitable way she got a hold of the machines, moving them out of the lumberyard, completely bypassing both my brother and his knowledge of her having done so.
-Once the machines were in her hands she set them up in a hidden area behind a false wall, in the same building as the dance hall was in on her ranch near Edwards Air Force Base --- to provide the flyboys a little extra fun.
+Since nobody knew the slots existed or who they actually belonged to, as soon as my stepmother was able to put it into motion, in her own inimitable way she got a hold of the machines, moving them out of the lumberyard, completely bypassing both my brother and his knowledge of her having done so.
+Once the machines were in her hands she set them up in a hidden area, also behind a false wall, in the same building as the dance hall was in on her ranch near Edwards Air Force Base --- to provide the flyboys a little extra fun.
 Just before her place mysteriously burned down, without anybody knowing about it, she had moved the machines to an unknown location after hearing of a possible compromise.
 Most people who knew about the slots, like me for example, thought they had been destroyed in the fire like everything else.
 At the time she and I talked, the slot machines and a genuine 1847 Colt Walker pistol were the only things my ex-stepmother had left of any value.
 The Colt was long misplaced or lost somewhere in her junk.
 Needing the money she wanted to dispose of the slots.
 The problem was, not only were they illegal in California they had a history of a tie-back to the mob.
 To keep them operating without any hindrance at her ranch required a certain kick back.
 Once they were assumed destroyed that was the end of it.
 The thing is they weren't destroyed and now she wanted to market them.
 Enter Johnny Roselli.

 The first meeting of the series with Roselli was on Sunday July 2, 1961 in Los Angeles with the other two in Las Vegas a few weeks later during the last two or three days of July.
 I remember the July 2nd date well because it was the same day Ernest Hemmingway was found dead from a gunshot wound first reported as an accident but later a suicide.
 After hearing my story Roselli said he couldn't promise anything because he wasn't sure if the machines didn't ultimately belong to the mob in the first place.
 However, if that glitch proved to be not so, or if it could simply be bypassed or overlooked without anybody's knowledge, in so many words, for a reasonable cut from my mom's side after any sale, he would see what he could do.

 Following the L.A. meeting and consultation with my ex-stepmother with Roselli's conditions, the aforementioned other two meetings in Las Vegas transpired at the end of July, one on the night of the full moon over coffee at the Desert Inn, the second three days later during the early morning hours in the casino at the Stardust.
 Between those two meetings my ex-stepmother agreed to everything Roselli presented, with the second meeting basically me telling him of her OK.
-After that everything was handled by an unknown third party, the results of which I never learned.
+After that everything was handled by an unknown third party, the specifics of which I never learned.
 However, even though I never learned the specifics, I have been able to extrapolate the results.
 Without getting into it a whole lot, the following is found in a footnote on the page I've devoted to my stepmother, which in turn may clarify the outcome somewhat, an outcome that seems to have worked out favorably for all involved:

-In a pure coincidence of bad timing on my part, it just so happened that at almost the same second the feds decided it was necessary for whatever reason to put into place a 24 hour around-the-clock surveillance on Roselli I contacted him on behalf of my stepmother regarding the possible sale of the slot machines and got caught up in it.
+In a pure coincidence of bad timing on my part, it just so happened that at almost the same second I contacted Roselli on behalf of my stepmother regarding the possible sale of the slot machines the feds decided it was necessary for whatever reason to put into place a 24 hour around-the-clock surveillance on him and I got caught up in it.
 Re the following from Footnote of the source so cited: